Mushymato/TrinketTinker/README.md

 These settings are global across all trinkets created using this framework, but have no effect on other trinkets (base game, added via other C# mods).

 - `Hide During Events`: Trinket companions appear in events by default, the user can hide all by unchecking this.
-- `Draw Debug Mode`: Enable a draw debug mode that higlights the bounds of the companion and show their current frame number.
+- `Draw Debug Mode`: Enable a draw debug mode that highlights the bounds of the companion and show their current frame number.
+If you are not a mod developer and you see a magenta background around your trinkets, turn this off.

 ## Translations